axeluhl/sailing-analytics/wiki/info/landscape/amazon-ec2.md

 EVENT_ID={some-uuid-of-an-event-you-want-to-feature}
 SERVER_STARTUP_NOTIFY=you@email.com
 ```

+This will use the default "live" MongoDB replica set with a database named after the `SERVER_NAME` variable, and with an outbound RabbitMQ exchange also named after the `SERVER_NAME` variable, using the default RabbitMQ instance in the landscape for replication purposes, and replicating the SecurityService as well as the SharedSailingData service from the central `security-service.sapsailing.com` instance.
+Furthermore, a reverse proxy setting for your `EVENT_ID` will be created, using `${SERVER_NAME}.sapsailing.com` as the hostname for the mapping.

+More variables are available, and some variables---if not set in the environment specified by `USE_ENVIRONMENT` nor in the user data provided when launching the instance---have default values which may be constants or may be computed based on values of other variables, most notably the `SERVER_NAME` variable.
+Here is the list:

+* `SERVER_NAME`
+    used to define the server's name.
+This is relevant in particular for the user group
+    created/used for all new server-specific objects such as the `SERVER` object itself.
+The group's
+    name is constructed by appending "-server" to the server name.
+This variable furthermore provides the default value for a few other settings, including the default hostname mapping `${SERVER_NAME}.sapsailing.com` for any series or event specified, the database name in the default `MONGODB_URI`, as well as the default name for the outbound RabbitMQ replication exchange `REPLICATION_CHANNEL`.

+* `INSTALL_FROM_RELEASE` The user data variable to use to specify the release to install and run on the host.
+Typical values are `live-master-server` and `live-replica-server`, used to start a master or a replica server, respectively, or `archive-server` for launching an "ARCHIVE" server.

+* `MONGODB_URI`
+    used to specify the MongoDB connection URI; if neither this variable nor `MONGODB_HOST` are specified, a default MongoDB URI will be constructed as `mongodb://mongo0.internal.sapsailing.com,mongo1.internal.sapsailing.com/${SERVER_NAME}?replicaSet=live&retryWrites=true&readPreference=nearest`.

+* `REPLICATION_CHANNEL`
+    used to define the name of the RabbitMQ exchange to which this master node
+    will send its operations bound for its replica nodes.
+The replica-side counterpart for this is
+    `REPLICATE_MASTER_EXCHANGE_NAME`.
+Defaults to `${SERVER_NAME}` if no automatic replication is
+    requested using the `AUTO_REPLICATE` variable,  otherwise to `${SERVER_NAME}-${INSTANCE_NAME}` which
+    provides a separate "transitive" replication channel for each replica.

+* `REPLICATION_HOST`
+    hostname or IP address of the RabbitMQ node that this master process will use for outbound replication.
+Defaults to `rabbit.internal.sapsailing.com`.

+* `REPLICATION_PORT`
+    the port used by this master process to connect to RabbitMQ for outbound replication.
+Using 0 (the default)
+    will use the default port as encoded in the RabbitMQ driver.

+* `SERVER_PORT`
+    The port on which the built-in web server of an application server process can be reached using HTTP.
+Defaults to 8888.

+* `TELNET_PORT`
+    The port on which the OSGi console of a server process can be reached.
+Defaults to 14888.

+* `EXPEDITION_PORT`
+    The port on which the application server will listen for incoming UDP packets, usually then forwarded to the Expedition receiver for wind and other Expedition-based sensor data.
+Defaults to 2010.

+* `SERVER_STARTUP_NOTIFY`
+    defines one or more comma-separated e-mail addresses to which a notification will
+    be sent after the server has started successfully.

+* `USE_ENVIRONMENT`
+    defines the environment file (stored at `http://releases.sapsailing.com/environments`)
+    which provides default combinations of variables

+* `REPLICATE_MASTER_SERVLET_HOST`
+    the host name or IP address where a replica can reach the master node in order to
+    request the initial load, register, un-register, and send operations for reverse replication to.
+    The value is always combined with that of the `REPLICATE_MASTER_SERVLET_PORT` variable which
+    provides the port for this communication.
+Defaults to `${SERVER_NAME}.sapsailing.com`, assuming that
+    this maps to a load balancer that identifies requests bound for the master instance of an
+    application server replica set and routes them to the master accordingly.
+Note in this context how with `EVENT_HOSTNAME`
+    and `SERIES_HOSTNAME` the reverse proxy mappings may be adjusted to use alternative or additional
+    hostname mappings.

+* `REPLICATE_MASTER_SERVLET_PORT`
+    the port number where a replica can reach the master node in order to
+    request the initial load, register, un-register, and send operations for reverse replication to.
+    The value is always combined with that of the `REPLICATE_MASTER_SERVLET_HOST` variable which
+    provides the host name / IP address for this communication.
+Defaults to 443.

+* `REPLICATE_MASTER_EXCHANGE_NAME`
+    the name of the RabbitMQ exchange to which the master sends operations for fan-out
+    distribution to all replicas, and that therefore a replica has to attach a queue to in order to receive
+    those operations.
+Specified on a replica.
+The master-side counterpart is `REPLICATION_CHANNEL`.
+Defaults
+    to `${SERVER_NAME}` which has been the default for the corresponding master based on its `${SERVER_NAME}`
+    which is assumed to be equal to the `${SERVER_NAME}` setting used to launch this replica.

+* `REPLICATE_MASTER_QUEUE_HOST`
+    the RabbitMQ host name that this replica will connect to in order to connect a queue to the
+    fan-out exchange whose name is provided by the `REPLICATE_MASTER_EXCHANGE_NAME` variable.
+Used
+    in conjunction with the `REPLICATE_MASTER_QUEUE_PORT` variable.
+Defaults to `rabbit.internal.sapsailing.com`.

+* `REPLICATE_MASTER_QUEUE_PORT`
+    the RabbitMQ port that this replica will connect to in order to connect a queue to the fan-out
+    exchange whose name is provided by the `REPLICATE_MASTER_EXCHANGE_NAME` variable.
+Defaults to 0 which
+    instructs the driver to use the Rabbit default port (usually 5672) for connecting.
+Used in conjunction with the
+    `REPLICATE_MASTER_QUEUE_HOST` variable.

+* `REPLICATE_ON_START`
+    specifies the IDs (basically the fully-qualified class names) of those Replicables to
+    start replicating when the server process starts.
+The process using this will become a replica for those
+    replicables specified with this variable, and it will replicate the master node described by
+    `REPLICATE_MASTER_SERVLET_HOST` and `REPLICATE_MASTER_SERVLET_PORT` and receive the operation
+    feed through the RabbitMQ exchange configured by `REPLICATE_MASTER_EXCHANGE_NAME`.

+* `AUTO_REPLICATE`
+    If this variable has a non-empty value (e.g., "true"), `REPLICATE_ON_START` will default to the set of replicable IDs required by an SAP Sailing Analytics replica instance.
+Any value provided for `REPLICATE_ON_START` in the environment selected by `USE_ENVIRONMENT` or in the user data provided at instance start-up will take precedence, though.

+* `REPLICATE_MASTER_BEARER_TOKEN`
+    used to specify which bearer token to use to authenticate at the master
+    in case this is to become a replica of some sort, e.g., replicating the SecurityService
+    and the SharedSailingData service.
+Use alternatively to `REPLICATE_MASTER_USERNAME/REPLICATE_MASTER_PASSWORD`.

+* `REPLICATE_MASTER_USERNAME, REPLICATE_MASTER_PASSWORD`
+    used to specify the user name and password for authenticating at the master
+    in case this is to become a replica of some sort, e.g., replicating the SecurityService
+    and the SharedSailingData service.
+Use alternatively to `REPLICATE_MASTER_BEARER_TOKEN`.

+* `MEMORY`
+    Specifies the value to which both, minimum and maximum heap size for the Java VM used to run the application will be set.
+As of this writing it defaults to "6000m" (6GB).
+During instance boot-up, a default value is calculated based on the instance's physical memory available, not considering swap space, and appended to the env.sh file.
+Therefore, auto-installed application processes will never use this "6000m" default.
+Specifying `MEMORY` in the user data will override the default size computed by the boot script.

+* `MAIL_FROM`
+    The address to use in the "From:" header field when the application sends e-mail.

+* `MAIL_SMTP_HOST`
+    The SMTP host to use for sending e-mail.
+The standard image has a pre-defined file under `/home/sailing/servers/server/configuration/mail.properties` which contains credentials and configuration for our standard Amazon Simple Email Service (AWS SES) configuration.

+* `MAIL_SMTP_PORT`
+    The SMTP port to use for sending e-mail.
+The standard image has a pre-defined file under `/home/sailing/servers/server/configuration/mail.properties` which contains credentials and configuration for our standard Amazon Simple Email Service (AWS SES) configuration.

+* `MAIL_SMTP_AUTH`
+    `true` or `false`; defaults to `false` and tells whether or not to authenticate a user to the SMTP server using the `MAIL_SMTP_USER` and `MAIL_SMTP_PASSWORD` variables.
+The standard image has a pre-defined file under `/home/sailing/servers/server/configuration/mail.properties` which contains credentials and configuration for our standard Amazon Simple Email Service (AWS SES) configuration and hence defaults this variable to `true`.

+* `MAIL_SMTP_USER`
+    Username for SMTP authentication; used if `MAIL_SMTP_AUTH` is `true`.
+The standard image has a pre-defined file under `/home/sailing/servers/server/configuration/mail.properties` which contains credentials and configuration for our standard Amazon Simple Email Service (AWS SES) configuration.

+* `MAIL_SMTP_PASSWORD`
+    Password for SMTP authentication; used if `MAIL_SMTP_AUTH` is `true`.
+The standard image has a pre-defined file under `/home/sailing/servers/server/configuration/mail.properties` which contains credentials and configuration for our standard Amazon Simple Email Service (AWS SES) configuration.

+* `EVENT_ID`...

+* `SERIES_ID`...

+* `image-upgrade`
+    If provided in a line of its own, the `httpd` server on the instance will be stopped, no application server release will be installed, the operating system packages will be updated, the git repository under `/home/sailing/code` will be pulled for the branch that the workspace is checked out on for the image launched (usually `master`) which will update various scripts relevant for the bootstrapping process, all log directories for `httpd` and the application server will be cleared, and by default the instance will then be shut down for a new AMI to be created for it.
+See also the `no-shutdown` user data option.

+* `no-shutdown`
+    If provided in conjunction with the `image-upgrade` option, also on a line of its own, after performing the `image-upgrade` actions the instance will be kept running.
+This way, you may still log on using SSH and make further adjustments if needed before you create the new image.

+TODO describe all variable names that may be used here, as well as the defaults that apply if a variable is not specified

 Have at least a public-facing target group ready.
 If you want to expose the master to the public (single-instance scenario or master-replica scenario where the master also handles reading client requests) add the master to the public target group.